 The CEHD Office of Student and Academic Affairs supports faculty and staff in the development of curricula and course syllabi, including the update of online and standard templates for syllabus development, coordination of the syllabus review process, and maintenance of the comprehensive database of CEHD course syllabi.

 University policy requires that all students be provided with a syllabus clearly detailing the content of and expectations for each course (as well as university resources) no later than the first day of class.
 The syllabus is an essential vehicle for creating understanding between the student and faculty member.
-According to the Mason Center for Teaching and Faculty Excellence:
+According to the Stearns Center for Teaching and Faculty Excellence:

 “At its most fundamental level, a course syllabus is essentially a contract between the instructor and the student and is a vital tool for communicating expectations between students and faculty.
 A well-constructed syllabus provides a road map for the course, answers frequently asked questions, can help to lessen student anxiety, and allows the faculty member to concentrate on instruction.